xen-project/xen/docs/misc/xen-command-line.markdown

 in the Pre-Defined Architectural Performance Events table from the Intel 64 and IA-32 Architectures Software Developer's Manual, Volume 3B, System Programming Guide, Part 2.

+vpmu=rtm-abort controls a trade-off between working Restricted Transactional Memory, and working performance counters.

+All processors released to date (Q1 2019) supporting Transactional Memory Extensions suffer an erratum which has been addressed in microcode.

+Processors based on the Skylake microarchitecture with up-to-date microcode internally use performance counter 3 to work around the erratum.
+A consequence is that the counter gets reprogrammed whenever an `XBEGIN` instruction is executed.

+An alternative mode exists where PCR3 behaves as before, at the cost of `XBEGIN` unconditionally aborting.
+Enabling `rtm-abort` mode will activate this alternative mode.

 If a boolean is not used, combinations of flags are allowed, comma separated.
 For example, vpmu=arch,bts.